Koha-Community/kohadocs/source/acquisitions.rst

 |image800|

-Clicking 'edit' to the right of the suggested title or at the to pof the suggestion detail page will open a suggestion editing page.
+Clicking 'edit' to the right of the suggested title or at the top of the suggestion detail page will open a suggestion editing page.

 |image801|